 Please log on to TumbleBooks with your Hershey Public Library card beginning with 2901 to access e-books for fiction and nonfiction story books and chapter books.
 Language learning in Chinese, Russian, French and Spanish.
 Interactive games and videos.
 Select by reading level.

 BookFlix is a resource for e-books from Scholastic and brought to you through POWER Library.
 Log in with your library card and select Find a Book.
 Enjoy nine different categories that pair fiction and nonfiction for your children in K – grade 3.
 Also available in Spanish.

 2017 Children’s Choice Book Awards

 Children’s Book Council and Every Child a Reader awards provide young readers with an opportunity to voice their opinions about new books being written for them.
 The most popular books in each age group become the Children’s Choice Book Award finalists.
-Voting is open now until May 7.
-Winners will be announced May 31.
-(Click here to go to Teen choice book awards.)
-VOTE HERE.
+See the 2017 winners.

 Children’s Librarian Recommendations.
 Click to reserve a copy.

 PA School Librarian Association Recommendations for Juvenile Readers